janice-wong/blog/_posts/2017-12-01-creating-and-exposing-an-API.md

 end
 ```

-{:start="9"}
+{:start="10"}

-9. Back in your browser, check out `localhost:3000/concerts` to ensure your concerts are indeed shown in JSON.
+10. Back in your browser, check out `localhost:3000/concerts` to ensure your concerts are indeed shown in JSON.
 It should look something like this:
 ![](/assets/img/API_example.png)

+### And that's it!

+You've created and exposed an API that returns information about concerts by:
+1. Creating the foundation of a Rails API
+2. Populating your database
+3. Creating a route to render concert information in JSON

-And bada bing, bada boom, you're done!
-You've created and exposed an API that returns information about concerts.
-Check out my [next post](/2017-12-02-consuming-an-API) to learn how to consume this API.
+Check out my [next post](/2017-12-02-consuming-an-API) to learn how to use (or consume) this API.

+*Note we did not any versioning to our API.
+Check out [this post](/2017/12/03/API-versioning) if you'd like to see how that's done.*